cainesap/mapMakeR/README.md

 * etymologyMaps: contributions to [Reddit etymology maps page](http://www.reddit.com/r/etymologymaps/)

-* worldMaps: solution to making of worldmaps in R using ggplot2 and ggmap
+* worldMaps: solution to making of worldmaps with countries filled differently in R using ggplot2